gbv/validation-api-ws/README.md

 ## Contributing

-Requires basic development toolchain (`sudo apt install build-essential`) and Python 3 with module venv to be installed.

 - `make deps` installs Python dependencies in a virtual environment in directory `.venv`.
 You may want to call `. .venv/bin/activate` to active the environment.
 - `make test` runs unit tests